openbmc/docs/designs/cper-records.md

 ## Proposed Design

-While this design fits into a much more elaborate design alluded to in the aformentioned ARM document, this document only requests the first step, creating a shared library implementation within the OpenBMC organization that can be built upon over time, but might not implement the complete implementation at this time.
+While this design fits into a much more elaborate design alluded to in the aforementioned ARM document, this document only requests the first step, creating a shared library implementation within the OpenBMC organization that can be built upon over time, but might not implement the complete implementation at this time.
 It is expected that the ubiquity of CPER records in the BMC ecosystem